frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

                               quick incremental planning.
 This functionality is only available in the Enterprise and Cloud Editions.
                             | Accepted values are false and true (default).
+COMPLETED.consume_material  | Determines whether completed manufacturing orders consume material
+                              or not.
+                            | Default is true.
 WIP.consume_material        | Determines whether confirmed manufacturing orders consume material
                               or not.
                             | Default is true.